Teaching Philosophy

 Additional Work Experience

 In addition to teaching, Kaitlyn has been employed as a Resident Assistant by Towson University's Housing & Residence Life.
-She has recently retired from the role, ending her senior year as the Head Resident Assistant of her building, in her third year as an R.A.
+In her senior year, she was a part of the first cohort of Head Resident Assistants, serving her building in a more administrative capacity.
 She received multiple awards in this role, including Residence Tower MVP, and Administrative and "Chatty Patty" building awards.

 Further Development